 The structure of a Signature element is defined in §4.1 of XML-Signature Syntax and Processing.

-The producer shall create a Signature element that contains exactly one local-data, package-specific Object element and zero or more application-defined Object elements.
-If a Signature element violates this constraint, a consumer shall consider this an error.
+A Signature element shall contain exactly one local-data, package-specific Object element and zero or more application-defined Object elements.
 [M6.15]

 SignedInfo Element